 Discharge, burning sensation when urinating (peeing)

 In general, problems in the genital area can be caused by many different things, such as viral, bacterial or fungal infections.
-Typical examples include vaginal infections (vaginosis), herpes, genital warts or inflammations of the fallopian tubes and uterus due to a sexually transmitted like gonorrhea.
+Typical examples include vaginal infections (vaginosis), herpes, genital warts or inflammations of the fallopian tubes and uterus due to a sexually transmitted infection like gonorrhea.
 The fallopian tubes can then become stuck together, preventing egg cells from passing through them.

 Developmental disorders, malformations or changes to the organs may also occur.
 In some women, for example, the kind of tissue that lines the uterus grows elsewhere in the body too – usually in the abdominal cavity (endometriosis).
 This can cause severe abdominal pain.
 The uterus can also slip down into the vagina (uterine prolapse), especially in older women.